 Since the background scan functions are only done during idle periods, BMS causes a negligible impact to system performance.
 The first BMS scan for a newly manufactured drive is performed as quickly as possible to verify the media and protect data by setting the "Start time after idle" to 5ms, all subsequent scans begin after 500ms of idle time.
-Other features that normally use idle time to function will function normally because BMS functions for bursts of 500ms and then suspends activity for 100ms to allow other background functions to operate.
+Other features that normally use idle time to function will function normally because BMS functions for limited time bursts then suspends activity to allow other background functions to operate.